bnonn/anvil/README.md

-# semantic-anvil
+# Anvil

-Semantic Anvil is a CSS framework developed on principles drawn from the wisdom of computer science more generally.
+Anvil is a CSS framework developed on principles drawn from the wisdom of computer science more generally.
 One of the key things that makes it different to the typical approach to CSS is the use of the SOLID principle.
 This in turn leads to an axiomatic, or algorithmic, approach.

 ## 1. SOLID